-The aim of this paper is to choose an appropriated ratio of initiator - AIBN for the free-radical solution copolymerization to synthesize PPD from monomers including behenyl acrylate, stearyl methacrylate and vinyl acetate.
+The aim of this paper is to choose an appropriated reaction temperature for the free-radical solution copolymerization to synthesize PPD from monomers including behenyl acrylate, stearyl methacrylate and vinyl acetate.

 Experimental

 Materials

 Three monomers were used in this study; include behenyl acrylate, stearyl methacrylate and vinyl acetate purchased from Basf, Dow or Sigma Aldrich.
 Other chemicals such as AIBN was used as the initiator, Solvent 100 as solvent and ethanol for purification.